Municipal Elections

 - owned land in the municipality for at least 3 months, or

-- the municipality for at least 3 months
+- owned taxable land in the municipality for at least 3 months

 For resort villages individuals must also: